 Glare, or sensitivity to light, is another symptom of cataracts.
 It can be difficult for a person with cataracts to see in bright sunlight.
 Indoor lights may begin to seem too bright, or they may appear to have halos around them.
 Glare from oncoming headlights can cause problems with driving at night.

 Diplopia, or double vision, when looking with one eye can be another symptom of cataracts.
-This is not the same as diplopia that arises from improper alignment of the eyes.
+This is not the same as diplopia that arises from improper alignment of your eyes.
 The double vision seen with cataracts occurs even when you look through only one eye.

 Cataracts also affect color vision.
 Some colors may appear faded, and things may acquire a yellowish or brownish tint.
 This may not be noticed at first, but with time, distinguishing between blues and purples can be difficult.